Towards User-Focused Research in Training Data Attribution for Human-Centered Explainable AI

 \section{Conclusion}

 This paper proposes a top-down approach to conducting explainable AI (XAI) research which is driven by user needs as opposed to techno-centric solutions.
 We illustrate this approach with the emerging subfield of training data attribution (TDA) and present a needfinding study with AI practitioners.
-The study consists of two stages: First, we conduct semi-structured interviews with professionals who already work with AI systems (N=10) to gain an impression of common use cases and challenges.
-We find that TDA could especially benefit model developers, as their workflows are strongly data-centric.
+The study consists of two stages: First, we conduct semi-structured interviews with machine learning developers in high-risk domain areas (N=6) to gain an understanding of common use cases and challenges.
 We derive a design space of TDA explanatory information that represents what relevant data for model debugging could look like.
-Second, we develop an interactive interface to extract user preferences in the design space and integrate it into a survey study (N=31) targeted at model developers.
-The mixed-methods analysis shows that the explanatory information needed from TDA for model debugging is highly dependent not only on the use case but also on the user and their intuitions.
-Finally, we highlight several research directions in user-focused TDA that are largely overlooked in the current landscape.
+Second, we develop an interactive interface to explore developer preferences in the design space through a scenario-based interactive user study (N=31) targeted at model developers.
+The second study allows us to validate and expand the needfinding analysis.
+The mixed-methods analysis shows that the explanatory information needed from TDA for model debugging is highly dependent not only on the use case but also on the developer and their mental model and intuitions.
+Finally, we establish our study approach as a framework for needs-based research and highlight several research directions in user-focused TDA that are largely overlooked in the current landscape.

 \begin{acks} We first and foremost thank all study participants who gave us their time and input.
 We also thank Albert Catalán, Nikita Kister, and Arnas Uselis for participating in the pilot study and helping us improve the study design.
 We thank Dustin Theobald for sharing his survey website codebase which we used as a basis.
 We thank Kristina Kapanova for helping us host the survey securely, and everyone who helped spread the survey study.
 The authors thank the International Max Planck Research School for Intelligent Systems (IMPRS-IS) for supporting Elisa Nguyen.
 This work was supported by the T\"ubingen AI Center. \end{acks}